GadgeurX/Ouranos-OS/README.md

 # Ouranos-OS
-Html5/CSS3 and javascript os, build on top of QT
+Html5/CSS3 and javascript os, build on top of webkit